-“I mean, I wouldn't be caught down here in this...”
-He glanced up to the ceiling.
+“I mean, I wouldn't be caught down here in this place,” he whispered, glancing up to the ceiling.
 “Something killed this man.
-And I believe, personally speaking, that this, all this, wasn't and couldn't have been done by another man.”
+And I believe, personally speaking, that this, all this, wasn't, and couldn't have been done by another man.”

-“That's what I'm asking, what kind of weapon does this to flesh and bone?”
+“That's what I'm asking, what kind of weapon can cause this?”

 “You are not understanding my meaning!” the Frenchman stressed.
 “His conspirators, they know what happened.
 But the one who witnessed the death, he refuses to speak.
 He saw something unholy down here.
 And he wouldn't be the first.”

-“What is it you do exactly?”
-I asked without looking at him.
+“What is it you do?”
+I asked, without looking at him.
+“What's your job?”

 “On whose authority do you deserve such answers?!”

-“As Gerry Spence would say, 'I am for me, as you are for you, the only authority.'”
+“As Gerry Spence once said, 'I am for me, as you are for you, the only authority.'”

 “What do you think you are achieving by being here?!”